jpcaruana/my-notes/QCon-London-2012/02-breaking-the-monolith.md

 (enterprisy stuff)

-## a 3 layer architecture means nothing
+3 layer architecture means nothing
 * UI is not always helpful
 * easy: don't have to think

-## System boundaries
+System boundaries
 * 1 project == 1 system ? this is the worse approach
 * architecture design is different from arbitrary system boundaries

-## Modularization and size
+Modularization and size
-* SLOC raises when number of modules raises
+* SLOC grows when number of modules grows
-* there'es a size limit to one application : split between different applications
+* there's a size limit to one application : split between different applications

 ## Systems characteristics
 * separate / redundant persistence